 “Good,” that is “sustainable” trails, are scientific because trail builders use empirical data, or experiences, to find out what works and doesn’t.
-They also use tools to repeat successful design elements and techniques, and no, I don’t mean digging implements and mechanical advantages like levers, but tools that measure like levels, tape measures, clinometers, and trustworthy math and physics equations.
-Science has always been a love of mine, from Darwin to Sagan, to ‘Bucky’ Fuller– the awe, the fascination, the experience, the success, the failure…the experiences we learn from…to create something beautiful, and smart.
+For instance, tools are used to repeat successful design elements with measurements.
+This means more than digging implements and mechanical advantages like levers.
+It means tools that measure like levels, tape measures, and clinometers.
+In addition, trail science might also employ math and physics equations.

 Some designs will last a lifetime, while others might ‘live fast and die young.’
 Like all things on earth, trails start to gray, or rust, some aging better than others as entropy moves forward.
 This isn’t to say trails designed and planned like a science will last forever.
 However, with a good measure of philosophy trail science can create trails that last, and something that uses want to use again and again.

 From Darwin to Sagan, to ‘Bucky’ Fuller, science is bigger than just measurements and knowledge.
 Science is the frame, the detail, and the picture inside is the awe, the fascination, the experience, the success, the failure, the experiences and explorations.
 These drive the creating and learning processes of a trail science that we can share with others.
 Living in the frame and in the tradition of learning to ask questions is what helps create something beautiful and smart.

 The bigger things or big picture is harder to measure, or can’t be, but if the baseline uses some science maybe that’s all trail science needs.